KasparEtter/ef1p/pages/email/email.md

   If you want to write a mail client for a general audience, you have to support [IMAP](#internet-message-access-protocol).
-  If you have to deal with the intricacies of IMAP anyway, you don't gain anything by implementing newer [access protocols](#access-protocols), such as [JMAP](#json-meta-application-protocol), as well.
+  If you have to deal with the intricacies of IMAP anyway, you don't gain anything by implementing a newer [access protocols](#access-protocols) such as [JMAP](#json-meta-application-protocol) as well.
-  As long as all mail clients that people want to use support IMAP, existing email service providers have no incentive to support JMAP as well.
+  As long as all mail clients which people want to use support IMAP, existing email service providers have little incentive to support JMAP.
 - **Saturation**: The email market is saturated with free solutions for clients, servers, and hosting.
   The low willingness to pay for a product or service makes it really hard to build an innovative business in this space.